-Completion of this project will require the SLS and geographic histories based on GP data.
+Completion of this project will require access to SLS and geographic histories based on GP data.
 Our understanding is that access to these data is dependent on Chris Dibbins.
 In addition, we will require information about school performance and socioeconomic background.
 There may also be scope for incorporating information on criminal activity.
 In particular, we will seek out what information is available in Datazone units for 1991 and 2001 in the SNS.

 An extension of this research will analyze preference formation.
-In particular, can we see how circumstances early in life affect preferences later in life (e.g., for living in a segregated community?
-This would require that we get geographically coded SLS data.
-Build a sorting model of neighborhood choice that allows for preferences for neighbor attributes, and allow for preference heterogeneity to depend upon early-life situations.
+In particular, can we see how circumstances early in life affect preferences later in life (e.g., for living in a segregated community? ) This would require that we get geographically coded SLS data to build a sorting model of neighborhood choice that allows for preferences for neighbor attributes, and for preference heterogeneity to depend upon early-life situations.

 (5) Poverty Traps

 This project will build upon the neighborhood effects analysis and merge it with a sorting framework.
-This will allow us to examine how neighborhood effects determine where people live and their (in)ability to escape poverty.
+This combination allows us to examine how neighborhood effects determine where people live and their (in)ability to escape poverty.
 Specifically, how does living in a poverty-stricken neighborhood as a child affect the likelihood that this will be the case as an adult, all else equal?
 What are the determinants of persistent poverty (Durlauf 1996)?

 (6) Crime

 Crime evolves rapidly and it is therefore a local disamenity with potentially important dynamic consequences.
 We propose to look at how dynamics and forward looking expectations about crime affect valuation.
-In doing so, it should be straightforward to apply the techniques of Bishop and Murphy (2012) described in Section 4.2.
+In doing so, it is straightforward to apply the techniques of Bishop and Murphy (2012) described in Section 4.2.
 We may also consider using techniques described by Bayer, McMillan, Murphy and Timmins (2011), which allow for consideration of wealth effects and incentives associated with housing appreciation that may accompany neighborhood gentrification.

-The research plan on crime will start with a descriptive paper about crime trajectories using the Strathclyde data.
+The research plan on crime will start with a descriptive paper about crime trajectories using crime data for the Strathclyde region.
 This provides motivation and documents the underlying trends before proceeding to the dynamic analysis.
 We also have an interest in pursuing work related to gang activity and the value of violence reduction policies.
 A challenge in that application is that gang activity tends to occur in social housing areas, where there are no housing market prices.

 (7) School Performance

-There has been work before using sorting models to value school quality and feedback effects, but can we get better data than that which has been used previously.
+There has been work before using sorting models to value school quality and feedback effects, but access to better data than that which has been used previously would make an important contribution.
 Data to do this could be very good in Scotland, but may be hard to get.
 We look to set up research questions with the Education Strand (Christina Ianelli)

 Role of religion and special catchment areas